-Probably naturally to a west Tyrone family the people of Tír Chonaill appear to have been the hereditary enemies of the O'Lavertys.
-However, the O'Lavertys also appear to have feuded frequently with the O'Gormleys, another prominent west Tyrone family and indeed the O'Lavertys may have had ambitions to take over the O'Gormleys' territory.
+Probably naturally enough to a west Tyrone family the people of Tír Chonaill appear to have been the hereditary enemies of the O'Lavertys.
+However, the O'Lavertys also appear to have feuded frequently with the O'Gormleys, another prominent west Tyrone family.
+Indeed the O'Lavertys may have had ambitions to take over O'Gormleys' territory.
 In 1251 the death of one of the last prominent O'Lavertys recorded in the annals, Ardgal O'Laverty, is entered in the Irish annals.
-He is called 'the lamp of the valour and hospitality of the north of Ireland', and he was buried in the monastic city of Derry.
-The last O'Laverty recorded in the Annals of the Four Masters was Murtough O'Laverty, who was killed in the year 1281 at the battle of Desertcreaght, which was fought between a Gaelic alliance led by Donal Óg O'Donnell, the king of Tír Chonaill, against a pro-Anglo-Norman army commanded by Hugh Boy O'Neill.
-Donal Óg O'Donnell was killed in the encounter and O'Laverty appears to have been in O'Donnell's army.
+He is called 'the lamp of the valour and hospitality of the north of Ireland', and he was buried in the monastery of Derry.
+The last O'Laverty recorded in the Annals of the Four Masters was Murtough O'Laverty, who was killed in the year 1281 at the battle of Desertcreaght.
+This battle was fought between a Gaelic alliance led by Domnall Óg O'Donnell, the king of Tír Chonaill, against a pro-Anglo-Norman army commanded by Hugh Boy O'Neill.
+Domnall Óg O'Donnell was killed in the encounter and O'Laverty appears to have been in O'Donnell's army.

-However, by the time of the end of the Gaelic order in the early 1600s the O'Laverty family probably still maintained the cohesion of a very small and minor Gaelic clan, settled in the Derg valley west of Ardstraw.
+By the time of the end of the Gaelic order in the early 1600s the O'Laverty family probably still maintained the cohesion of a small and minor Gaelic clan, settled in the Derg valley west of Ardstraw.
 Whether they retained any memory of their illustrious medieval past is open to question, but one hopes that they did.